WEBP to GIF Converter — Free Online

 Quality tips for WEBP → GIF

 When converting WEBP to GIF, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If GIF is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For WEBP to GIF conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+GIF is limited to a 256-color palette, so a colorful WebP, especially a photographic or gradient-heavy one, will show visible banding after conversion.
+An animated WebP's frames are preserved as GIF frames, but the result is usually larger than the WebP it came from.

 Troubleshooting